Claudio-C-Santos/MS2/README.md

 ### User Stories

 - As a fan of the show, I want to play the quiz, in order to test my knowledge on the show.
-- As a fan of the show, I want to know who's the author of each random quote displayed, to increase my knowledge of the show.
+- As a fan of the show, I want to know who's the author of each random quote displayed, to increase my knowledge on the show.
-- As a new player, I want to know the game's rules, to know how to play the game.
+- As a new player, I want to know the game rules, to know how to play the game.
-- As a player, I want to know if my answer is correct of not, to confirm my answer.
+- As a player, I want to know if my answer is correct or not, to confirm my answer.
 - As a player, I want to know how much time I have left to answer the current question, in order to manage my time.
-- As a player, I want to know what's is my current score, to see if I should try to give my answer faster.
+- As a player, I want to know what's is my current score, to see if I should tmake an effort to answer faster.
 - As a player, I want to know what's my current level, to see if I'm close to completing the quiz.
 - As a player that answered incorrectly, I want to know what was my score and which level did I reach, to evaluate my performance.
 - As a player that completed the quiz, I want to know what was my score in the end, to evaluate my performance.